Many treatment options are available for male infertility.

 - Surgery can also repair a varicocele or blockages in the tubes that transport sperm.

 Today, two-thirds of couples treated for infertility are able to conceive.

 Potential causes of male infertility include prior surgery, disruption of the ejaculatory system, chemotherapy or genetic and unknown reasons that require more in-depth testing.
-Ohio State urologist, Dr. Lawrence Jenkins, assures patients that male infertility is a common problem that can be addressed, and he explains his approach to evaluation and patient care.
+Ohio State urologist, Dr. Lawrence Jenkins, explains his approach to evaluation and patient care.